Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-choosing-software-dependencies.md

 - **The software is maintained.**
   - Hint: there is a difference in the timestamp between the first and last commit and the last commit occurred recently (~months)
   - Hint: there are responses to issues
+  - Hint: look for a history of closed Pull Requests
+  - Hint: look at the "insights" page on GitHub.
+The "contributors" tab will show contributions over time
 - **The software is well-written.**
   - Hint: no `.DS_Store` files visible in any folder of the repository
   - Hint: the repository has a reasonable structure
-  - Hint: the software is written in functions
+  - Hint: the code is well-organized, includes comments and docstrings, and appears to be readable
   - Hint: there are no absolute paths in the software
   - Hint: the software is packaged with or has documentation for obtaining demo data so you can quickly try to run the tool.
 - **Other people use the software.** This signals that other people believe in the method and that other people were able to install and use the software.